Ecommerce packaging: everything you need to know

 Protection is so important because broken, scratched or otherwise damaged products don’t just leave a short-term negative impression on the customer.
 They also create work for your customer support and returns team, incurring further costs.

 What’s more, the durability of the packaging itself is also important.
 According to one survey by Smithers, 58% of consumers said damaged packaging would deter them from buying a product again.
-So, poor-quality packaging can negatively impact future sales.
+Knowing how to pack fragile items for shipping is as vital as knowing what product to ship.
+This is why poor-quality packaging can negatively impact future sales.

 Brand-building